nardsqq/iBalik/readme.md

 3. After starting your local server's MySQL service, go back to MySQL Workbench.
 4. Hit Ctrl + G (Shortcut for *Forward Engineer*) or via *Database* > *Forward Engineer* on your toolbar/ribbon.
 5. This will forward engineer the schema and it will make the database accessible through phpMyAdmin.

+### Via Migration

+Migration is the recommended procedure to accomplish the task of creating our tables.
+1. Open the terminal/cmd, access the project folder directory.
+2. Start migration with the "php artisan:migrate" artisan command.

 ## Accessing the Web Application